 IMPORTANT PHRASES FOR THE HOTEL

-If you are traveling abroad, whether on business or leisure, you will probably stay in a hotel.
-Choosing the right accommodation is an essential part to have a successful trip in a foreign country.
+If you are traveling abroad, whether on business or at leisure, you will probably stay in a hotel.
+Choosing the right accommodation is an essential part to have a successful trip to a foreign country.
 However, staying in the wrong hotel can quickly disrupt your trip.
-Learn the hotel vocabulary of the language wherever you are visiting to avoid any unpleasant surprises when you arrive.
+Learn the hotel vocabulary the language wherever you are visiting to avoid any unpleasant surprises when you arrive.
 Here are some useful phrases when traveling that will be of help to you when you stay in a hotel:

 - How many beds does the room have?